Rich Lackner: Carnegie Mellon

-Named head coach in 1986, Lackner has directed the Tartans to nine conference championships and two NCAA playoff berths.
+Named head coach in 1986, Lackner directed the Tartans to nine conference championships and three NCAA playoff berths.
 Lackner passed Walter Steffen, who guided Carnegie Tech to an 88–53–8 mark from 1914 to 1932, as the winningest coach in school history on September 19, 1998 when the Tartans defeated Bethany College, 38–7.

-Carnegie Mellon has risen to unprecedented prominence in the University Athletic Association (UAA) under Lackner.
+Carnegie Mellon rose to unprecedented prominence in the University Athletic Association (UAA) under Lackner.
 The Tartans own eight UAA titles and have an impressive conference record of 45–16 (.738).
-Lackner has been named the UAA Coach of the Year five times, in 1990, 1991, 1993, 1997, and, most recently, in 2006 after leading the Tartans to an 11–1 season, the most wins in school history and their sixth appearance in the NCAA playoffs.
+Lackner was named the UAA Coach of the Year five times, in 1990, 1991, 1993, 1997, and, most recently, in 2006 after leading the Tartans to an 11–1 season, the most wins in school history and their sixth appearance in the NCAA playoffs.
 He was also named All-South Region Coach of the Year by D3football.com in 2006.
 In May 2003, Lackner was inducted into the Western Pennsylvania Hall of Fame.
 He was also awarded the Bob Prince Award during the Catholic Youth Organization's 29th annual dinner.